George Armstrong (footballer): Coaching career

 After retiring as a player, Armstrong moved into coaching, and worked for clubs including Fulham, Aston Villa, Middlesbrough and Queens Park Rangers.
 He managed Enderby Town and Norwegian club FK Mjølner, and managed the Kuwaiti national team between 1988 and 1989.
 In 1990, before the Iraqi invasion of Kuwait, he returned to England, where he rejoined Arsenal as reserve team coach, a post which he retained for the rest of his life, despite the club's many managerial upheavals.
 During his time coaching at Arsenal Armstrong was responsible for bringing many young players through the ranks, including Steve Morrow, Ray Parlour and Paul Dickov.

 Death

 On 31 October 2000, Armstrong collapsed after a brain haemorrhage while taking a training session.
 He died in Hemel Hempstead Hospital during the early hours of the following morning.
 He was survived by his wife, Marjorie, and their two children, Jill and Tom.
 A pitch at Arsenal's London Colney training ground has been named in his memory.

-In 2022 it was announced that his medals and awards, given to him throughout his career, would be sold at auction in April, 2022.
+In March 2022 it was announced that his medals and awards, given to him throughout his career, would be sold at auction the following month.
+Memorabilia items were also auctioned in 2022.